GeoffSCollins/mlisp/README.md

 - Logical operations and, or, and not can be used.
 For example, (and True True False) will compute False as all arguments must be True.
 - Logical comparison operators = and != can be used.
 For example, (= True False True) will return False.
 - Basic math operations (+, -, *, /) can be used.
 For example, (+ 10 4 6 3) is equivalent to 10 + 4 + 6 + 3 = 23.
 Multiplication and division follow the same pattern.
 For example, (/ 40 10 4) will compute 1.
 - Values, symbols, and functions can be printed to stdout using the print function.
-For example, (print func) will print ì<func-object: func>î and (print x) will print ìxî.
+For example, (print func) will print ‚Äú<func-object: func>‚Äù and (print x) will print ‚Äúx‚Äù.

 Example programs: